Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Return to Castle Wolfenstein (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own pak0.pk3, sp_pak1.pk3, sp_pak2.pk3, sp_pak3.pk3 and sp_pak4.pk3 to the ports/iortcw/main folder.
 The Steam version seems to work best as it's patched for Linux use already.
 Then you should be able to start Return to Castle Wolfenstein from the emulationstation menu. \
 Notes: Thanks to [Donny Springer, Zack Middleton, James Canete and other contributors](https://github.com/iortcw/iortcw) for this engine.
-Also thanks to [JohnnyonFlame](https://github.com/JohnnyonFlame/handheld-iortcw) for the porting work for the rk3326 platform and romadu for the packaging for portmaster.
+Also thanks to [JohnnyonFlame](https://github.com/JohnnyonFlame/handheld-iortcw) for the porting work for the rk3326 platform and romadu for the packaging for portmaster. \
+You can donate towards JohnnyonFlame's work [here](https://ko-fi.com/johnnyonflame)

 ### RVGL (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Necessary files will be downloaded and installed upon initial launch while connected to the internet.
 Just start RVGL from Ports in the emulationstation menu.
 You can also manually download the needed files from [Re-Volt I/O](https://re-volt.io/downloads/misc)\